DiscipleA/AI-ML-Assignment-2-Linear-Regression/README.md

 📹 Demo

-Check out the YouTube video (https://youtu.be/Unguph7BeKc) where this program is demonstrated.
+Check out the YouTube video (https://youtu.be/Unguph7BeKc) where this model is demonstrated, and video testing of the model following this link (https://youtu.be/4PxTi96d4_8).